ChicoState/ux-FightMe/phaseIII/README.md

 ## Methods

 There was a total of six (n=6) participants that were to assume the role of a user.
+The users would use our [prototype](https://www.figma.com/design/rpGDX4bsxX63vPUkJVCsLL/Wireframe?node-id=161-402&t=8bM6TptiKEkieRY6-1), which consisted of the core features that were revealed with the help of our wireframes such as being able to add friends and send messages.
+These features were then encapsulated within a functioning UI interface where the user is able to navigate through their messages, profile, or back to the homepage.
+This was done in order to simulate real world applications in order to ensure we get accurate information and feedback.
 We had a [protocol](https://github.com/user-attachments/files/18191653/Fight.Me.Usability.Test.Protocol-1.pdf) in place as to how we were to conduct the user tests.
 Firstly, tasks were fixed order as each one would require the previous ones completed to do in real life as well.
 Users were encouraged to think aloud about what actions they were taking and what assumptions they were making so that it was easier for us to note.
 We had to fight every instinct to help them as the tests were to see if they could do it on their own.
 The protocol is made up of three distinct sections:

 ### Background Questions